Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Modelling redshift dependence of the binary black hole source population

-here, $R_0 \equiv R(z=0)$ is defined as the merger rate at $z=0$\footnote{It is not defined as the normalization constant to match total number of sources, but rather the merger rate at $z=0$.}.
-We show the BBH merger rate for a few values of the variables $d, \ t^{\rm min}_d$ and for a fiducial flat Lambda Cold Dark Matter (LCDM) cosmology model with $H_0 = 70$km/s/Mpc and $\Omega_m = 0.3$ in Fig. \ref{fig:R_z} with $R_0= 20$ Gpc$^{-3}$ yr$^{-1}$.
 The plot indicates that with the decrease in the value of power-law index $d$ and minimum delay time $t^{\rm min}_d$, the peak in the BBH merger shifts towards a higher redshift with a steeper slope at low redshift.
 Current observations from LVK can measure BBHs at redshifts ($z<1$) (for a fiducial model of cosmology).
-As a result, we can primarily constrain the minimum delay time $t^{\rm min}_d$ and the power-law index $d$ from the low redshift slope.

 The above discussion shows that the delay time distribution $P_t(t_d|t_d^{min},t_d^{\rm max},d)$ plays a role in both the mass distribution of the BHs and also in their merger rates.
 As a result, to infer the BBH formation channel and the delay time distribution, it will be necessary to use both merger rate and mass distribution to infer the delay time distribution of BBHs.
 Moreover, to estimate the redshift of the BHs from their mass distribution, one needs to account for the redshift dependence of the BBH mass distribution.
 As a result, we need to conjointly infer the cosmological parameters along with the delay time distribution of BHs, and the black hole mass distribution, to correctly marginalize the degenerate parameters.